Tobifads/tunefind/README.md

 - They hum a melody/rhythm pattern.
 - The system returns the closest matching beats from **their own uploaded catalog**.

-This repository currently focuses on a **learning-first foundation** so you can understand how to build the product end-to-end.

 ## Product Vision